BU-DiSC/relational-memory/EDBT/INSTRUCTIONS.md

 # Seting up the device

-For the experiments in this repository, we used the ZCU102 development board and Vivado 2017.4.
+For the experiments in this repository, we used the Xilinx Zynq UltraScale+ MPSoC platform and Vivado 2017.4.
 Ready-to-deploy bitstreams are available in the `bitstreams` directory.
 You are encouraged to use the latest version, but feel free to experiment with earlier versions as well.

 # Configuration and Execution Guide